PaloAltoNetworks/iron-skillet/tools/README.md

 ```

-The resulting templates are stored in the `full` directory as `iron-skillet-template.xml`
+The resulting templates are stored in the `full` directory as `iron-skillet-test.xml`

 To create loadable template files with variable substitutions: